 Whatever the reason may be, ecobee is here to help.
 We put together a list of resources to help you manage your electricity costs and conserve more energy this summer.

-To help curb the increase in energy demand during summer months, many utility companies offer demand response or Community Energy Savings programs.
+To help curb the increase in energy demand during summer months, many utility companies offer demand response or energy savings programs.
 These programs help balance the load on the energy grid by allowing your smart thermostat to be adjusted by a few degrees when energy demand in a specific region or community peaks – usually on extremely hot days.

-Enrolling in a demand response program not only helps you manage energy consumption during peak events, but oftentimes your utility will offer you an incentive for participating.
+Enrolling in a demand response program not only helps you manage energy consumption during peak times, but many utilities will offer you an incentive for participating.
 Incentives can range from credits applied directly to your utility bill, to gift cards and prepaid credit cards.
 It’s a great way to earn a little extra this summer while making a positive impact on the environment.

-If you’re interested in earning an incentive, enable eco+ through the ecobee app and select your utility provider.
+If you’re interested in earning an incentive, ensure you have saved your home address and selected your utility provider in the ecobee app.
+You will also need to make sure eco+ is enabled in the app, and that the Community Energy Savings feature is turned on.
 The eco+ feature Community Energy Savings will then surface demand response programs you are eligible for and allow you to enroll directly through the app.
-You can also contact your utility directly, and in some cases, enroll in these programs through the utility’s website.

 Some utilities may charge higher prices for energy used during peak demand hours.
 Time of Use electricity rates give you more control over your bill, as you can shift electricity use to times when energy is less expensive.